chenglch/python-xcat3client/README.rst

                         service.
-    set-boot-device     Set next boot device net or disk or cdrom. set-power           Power nodes on or off or reboot. set-provision       Power nodes on or off or reboot. show                Show detailed information about node(s).
+    set-boot-device     Set next boot device net or disk or cdrom. set-power           Power nodes on or off or reboot. set-provision       Deployment service for nodes (not complete). show                Show detailed information about node(s).
     update              Update information about registered node(s).
     network-create      Register network into xCAT3 service.